srpayong/node-random-color-generator-fall-2023-vienna-austria/README.md

-#Learning how to use Node.js
+#Learn how to use Node.js

 Today we are going to learn how to make a random color generator using Node.js and Javascript.